Why Cargo Exists

 Hello, world!

 Furthermore, most non-trivial programs will likely have dependencies on external libraries, and will therefore also depend transitively on their dependencies.
-Obtaining the correct versions of all the necessary dependencies and keeping them up to date would be laborious and error-prone if done by hand.
+Obtaining the correct versions of all the necessary dependencies and keeping them up to date would be hard and error-prone if done by hand.

 Enter: Cargo